cse110-sp23-group3/cse110-sp23-group3/admin/team.md

 ### [Faith Rivera](https://github.com/fnriv)

 Faith is a team lead.
+She is a second year chemical engineering student from Sixth- she also has a twin sister at UCSD.
+In her free time she loves to dance and is interested in music, food and fashion.

 ### [Henry Zhang](https://github.com/henryzhang03)